-Attribute Description PERSISTENT Must be set to 'YES' !
-PATH This can be either: ļ • local filesystem path to a VMDK to be uploaded, ļ which can be a single VMDK or tar.gz of vmdk ļ descriptor and flat files (no OVAs supported) ' • path of an existing VMDK file in the vCen- ! ter datastore.
-In this case a "vcenter://" prefix ļ must be used (for instance, an image win10.vmdk in a Windows folder should be set to vcen- ter://Windows/win10.vmdk) ADAPTER_TYPE Possible values (careful with the case): lsiLogic, ide, busLogic.
-More information in the VMware documen- tation.
+Attribute Description PATH Description This can be either: • local filesystem path to a VMDK to be uploaded, which can be a single VMDK or tar.gz of vmdk descriptor and flat files (no OVAs supported).
+If using a tar.gz file which contains the flat and descriptor files, both files must live in the first level of the archived file as folders and subfolders are not supported inside the tar.gz file, otherwise a "Could not find vmdk" error message would show up. • path of an existing VMDK file in the vCenter datastore or HTTP url.
+In this case a "vcenter://" prefix must be used (for instance, an image win10.vmdk in a Windows folder should be set to VCENTER_ADAPTER_TYPE vcenter://Windows/win10.vmdk) Default adapter type used by virtual disks to plug inherited to VMs for the images in the datastore.
+It is inherited by images and can be overwritten if specified explicitly in the image.
+Possible values (careful with the case): lsiLogic, ide, busLogic.
+More information in the VMware documentation.
 Known as "Bus adapter controller" in Sunstone.
-DISK_TYPE The type of disk has implications on performance and occupied space.
-Values (careful with the case): delta,eagerZeroedThick,flatMonolithic,preallocated,raw,rdm,r rdmp,seSpars More information in the VMware documentation
+VCENTER_DISK_TYPE The type of disk has implications on performance and occupied space.
+Values (careful with the case): delta,eagerZeroedThick,flatMonolithic,preallocated,raw,rdm,rdmp,s More information in the VMware documentation.
+Known as "Disk Provisioning Type" in Sunstone. seSpars VCENTER_IMPORTED It will be set to YES for images that have been imported when a vCenter template or Wild VM is imported.
+If this attribute is set to YES, OpenNebula will not delete the VMDK file in vCenter so you don't actually delete the hard disk attached to a template.
+If you remove this attribute the VMDK file will be deleted when the Image is deleted in OpenNebula.